 1990 to 2002:

-SGI (Serious Games Initiative) was the sincere attempt by the US Military for the creation of games.
+SGI (Serious Games Initiative) was a sincere attempt by the US Military for the creation of games.

-The SGI attempted to achieve its objective to assist in the new series implementation of policy education, exploration, and management tools.
+SGI attempted to achieve its objective of assisting in the new series implementation of policy education, exploration, and management tools.
 It concentrated on making effective use of the state of the art computer game designs, technologies, and development skills.

 2003 to 2004:

-Conundra was the first Gamification firm which gamified the consumer products and offered incorporated gamified enterprise, however, the company did not last for long.
+Conundra was the first Gamification firm that gamified consumer products and offered incorporated gamified enterprise, however, the company did not last for long.

 The Games for Change (G4C), making a social impact through games, was launched in the market.
-‘Peacemaker’, a game on Arab-Israeli conflict, was the most famous game by G4C to show the difficulties faced by both the countries, and thus inform players about the social issues faced by commoners.
+“Peacemaker,” a game on the Arab-Israeli conflict, was the most famous game by G4C to show the difficulties faced by both the countries, and thus inform players about the social issues faced by commoners.

 2007 to 2010

-The most famous Gamification tool for enterprises, ‘Bunchball’, was introduced.
-This was the first ever company that rendered a gamified platform for the organizations.
-It provided readily available elements such as points, leaderboards, and badges.
+The most famous Gamification tool for enterprises, Bunchball, was introduced.
+It was the first-ever company that rendered a gamified platform for the organizations.
+It provides readily available elements such as points, leaderboards, and badges.

 The internet boost gave a great kick-start to Gamification.
-DICE (Design Innovate Communicate Entertain) conferences published videos on ‘Gamification’ that went viral, leading to the increased interest in the term.
+The DICE (Design Innovate Communication Entertainment) conference published videos on “Gamification” that went viral, leading to increased interest in the term.

 The key points in 2011 for the progress of Gamification were:

-- Oxford dictionary added Gamification to its ‘word of the year shortlist’.
+- The Oxford dictionary added Gamification to its year-end shortlist.

 - Corporate Gamification took off with a boom.

-- Global revenue gained from marketing, software and consulting was whopping $100 million.
+- Global revenue gains from marketing, software, and consulting were a whopping $100 million.

 Since 2011, Gamification is growing rapidly.
-Dedicated Gamification conferences are organized, books are published and researches are held each year for Gamification.
+Dedicated Gamification conferences are organized, books are published and research is held each year for Gamification.
 More and more organizations keep on experimenting with its different techniques, but the opinion for its real effectiveness is still largely divided.

-Note: The Whitepaper link in no more available.
+Note: The Whitepaper link is no longer available.

-The idea of Gamification is adding challenges, engaging games, and trivia for the users of any application.
+The idea of Gamification is to add challenges, engage games, and trivia for the users of any application.